jchristopher/attachments/readme.txt

 == Changelog ==

+= 3.0.6 =
+* Fixed a possible JavaScript error if an Attachment that's an image doesn't have a proper thumbnail URL
+* Added a total() method that will return the number of Attachments for the current instance
+* When requesting the image() for a non-image Attachment, the WordPress-defined icon will be returned
+* Added an icon() method that will return the WordPress-defined icon for the Attachment
+* Cleaned up a PHP Warning when trying to save for an undefined field type

 = 3.0.5 =
 * Fixed a regression in handling Custom Post Type names that would too aggressively interfere with instance regustration
 * Fixed an issue when working with non-image Attachments